Valuable trademarks require comprehensive protection

 If a client’s brand and goodwill are threatened by false statements or deceptive advertising, immediate relief is often needed.
 We are well versed with the Lanham Act and understand the nuances of false statements, deceptive practices, and consumer confusion.
 We have successfully achieved swift resolutions for our clients, including restraining orders.

-In 2007, the rules of practice before the TTAB changed—making its proceedings more like civil litigation, including initial, expert, and pretrial disclosures.
-While the rule changes may be a challenge for many firms, Finnegan has a wealth of experience in civil litigation, and we are well prepared to guide our clients through these rules.
-We have had a substantial practice before the TTAB for decades and typically file or defend as many as 200 new U.S. oppositions and cancellations each year.
+TTAB proceedings are much like civil litigation, including initial, expert, and pretrial disclosures.
+Finnegan has a wealth of experience in civil litigation and we have had a substantial practice before the TTAB for decades, typically filing or defending as many as 200 new U.S. oppositions and cancellations each year.
 We have approximately 300 to 400 active U.S. oppositions and cancellations at any time.
 Many of our trademark attorneys have extensive expertise in handling opposition and cancellation proceedings before the TTAB.

 Our client base is diverse and global

-We represent small and large companies from a range of industries, including pharmaceuticals and biotechnology, financial services, publishing, the Internet, entertainment, computers and telecommunications, consumer products, automotive and manufacturing.
-We also represent several government agencies.
+We represent small and large companies from a range of industries, including pharmaceuticals and biotechnology, financial services, publishing, the Internet, entertainment, computers and telecommunications, consumer products, automotive, and manufacturing.
 Our clients include: